Environmental and resource protection

 Waste

-HHLA’s efforts to conserve resources is demonstrated by its waste management system and the use of recycled building materials for the maintenance of its areas.
+HHLA’s efforts to conserve resources is demonstrated by its waste management system and the use of recycled building materials for the maintenance of its terminal areas.
 With regard to waste management, HHLA reduces refuse and separates rubbish for recycling wherever possible so that reusable waste can be fed back into the resource cycle.
 Due to the fluctuation in throughput volumes at the various HHLA terminals, the quantities of each waste type can vary widely from one year to the next.

 The total amount of waste produced at the German sites decreased significantly by 26.1 % to 7,350 tonnes in the reporting period (previous year: 9,940 tonnes).
 This decrease is almost exclusively due to significantly lower quantities of fruit waste.